 Why Make this Recipe

-- Cheap: You can make this recipe using very affordable pantry staples, including pasta, 1 seasoning, oil, and tomato sauce.
+- Cheap: You can make this recipe using very affordable pantry staples, including pasta, 1 seasoning, olive oil, and tomato sauce.
 If you need to feed a lot of people while on a tight budget, this recipe is the way to go (you can even double it for the same cost!)

 Here is a visual overview of the ingredients in the recipe.
 Scroll down to the recipe at the bottom for quantities.